mikala-nsidc/2024_Hackweek/earthdata_search.md

 In this tutorial you will learn how to:

+- discover and download DAAC server hosted datasets using NASA Earthdata Search.
 - discover cloud-hosted datasets using NASA Earthdata Search.
-- get AWS S3 credentials so you can access this data
+- get AWS S3 credentials so you can access Earthdata data
 - get the S3 links to data granules

 ## Prerequisites